haseebaslam95/MMPKD/README.md

 2) Run the 'audio_extract.py' file to extract audio segments from raw audios and save them into separate folders.
 3) Run the 'audio_melspec.py' file to generate log-mel spectrograms of synchronized audio segments and save them in 'specs' folder.
 4) You may need to create csv files having 'image path', 'arousal', and 'valence' as header.
 Use the Goldstandard values to generate these csv files.
 You have to run the code using `mmpkd.py`.
-The config file will automatically set all the paramters for running the code.
+The config file will automatically set all the parameters for running the code.

 ------